example42/psick/docs/vagrant.md

 ## Customisations

-In you own control-repo version you may want to:
+In your own control-repo evolution you may want to:

   - Remove the vagrant/environments/ directories you don't use or need.

-  - Add one or more custom environments for different uses (developers station setup, test environment setup, CI testing ...)
+  - Add one or more custom environments for different use cases, such as Applications developers stations, Puppet developers stations, semi-permanent test environments, continuous integration environments...

   - Customise the ```config.yaml``` file to define size, OS, role, number of each vagrant vm.